 - Click the Scan Bar Code button to activate your handheld barcode scanner.
 Then you can scan the barcode to have it entered into iPoint for you.

-- Print In-Line Label will print the label on a roll of labels in your Dymo or Brother label printer.
+- Print In-Line Label will print the label on a roll of tags in your Dymo or Brother label printer.

 - Print Sheet Label will print labels on an 8 1/2 by 11 sheet of labels.

-If the item has a green dot above the QuickBooks Item Name field than this item has been synchronized to QuickBooks.
+If the item has a green dot above the QuickBooks Item Name field, then this item has been synchronized to QuickBooks.

 The accounts displayed will vary, depending on the Inventory Type used.